Last updated December 14, 2022.

 But I suggest you take a pass.

 Keeping oxytocin supplements viable is nearly impossible since oxytocin has a three-minute half-life and degrades rapidly at room temperature.

-Likewise, when oxytocin is medically warranted, such as to improve contractions during labor or reduce bleeding after childbirth, it is given by injection or nasal spray.
-(35)
+For this reason, when oxytocin is medically warranted, such as to improve contractions during labor or reduce bleeding after childbirth, it is given by injection or nasal spray.

 For these reasons, the benefits of oxytocin supplements are almost certainly negligible.

 Even the effectiveness of nasal sprays is in doubt.

 To produce noticeable effects in test subjects, Dr. Zak, who has studied oxytocin extensively, needed to spray three teaspoons worth of oxytocin up their noses!

 Dr. Zak has spent more than a dozen years studying the role oxytocin plays in human behavior.

 Based on the results of measuring oxytocin blood levels in test subjects, Zak has determined the following to be the best ways to increase oxytocin:

 - Give the people you’re with your undivided attention.
 That means putting down your phone and looking them in the eye.